cmu-delphi/delphi-epidata/docs/symptom-survey/contingency-tables.md

 ### Naming

-Each CSV is named as follows:
+"Rollup" files containing all time periods for a given period type-aggregation type combination have names of the form:

+    {period_type}_{geo_type}_{aggregation_type}.csv.gz

+CSVs for individual time periods have names of the form:

     {period_start}_{period_end}_{period_type}_{geo_type}_{aggregation_type}.csv

-Dates are of the form `yyyyMMdd`. `period_start` refers to the first day of the time period survey responses were aggregated over, in the Pacific time zone (UTC - 7).
+Dates are in `yyyyMMdd` format. `period_start` refers to the first day of the time period survey responses were aggregated over, in the Pacific time zone (UTC - 7).
 Unless noted otherwise, the time period is always a complete month (`period_type` = `monthly`) or epiweek (`period_type` = `weekly`).